MatthiasSchinzel/sysmon/Readme.md

 * Add more information about Wlan connection.
 (Signal strength etc.)

+* Maybe add public and private IP address somewhere

-* Add more GPU infortmation (Process overview)
+* Add more GPU information (Process overview)

+* Add GUI menu to modify parameters such as update interval, capture period etc.

+* Add iowait for each CPU core

+* Add more detailed Memory information (buffer and )

+* CPU clock: Sometimes clock for threads on some physical core differ --> I think this is in reality not possible.
+Maybe calculate average per physical core.
+Also group threads belonging to the same physical core together and "bond" visually.

+* Check if can be published under MIT license (Maybe some restrictions from pyqtgraph of pyqt5).

 * Add dark mode

-* Add GUI menu to modify parameters such as update interval, capture period